clemenko/rke_install_blog/README.md

 helm repo add jetstack https://charts.jetstack.io
 ```

 Quick note about Rancher.
 Rancher needs jetstack/cert-manager to create the self signed TLS certificates.
 We need to install it with the Custom Resource Definition (CRD).
 Please pay attention to the `helm` install for Rancher.
-The URL will need to be changed to fit your FQDN.
+The URL`rancher.dockr.life` will need to be changed to fit your FQDN.
 Also notice I am setting the `bootstrapPassword` and replicas.
 This allows us to skip a step later. :D

 ```bash
 # still on  rancher1